 Below is a profile of an existing three-line storm sewer.
 It has already been designed, flow rates established, etc. but needs a water surface profile for a higher storm event.
 We will use what’s known as the Standard Step method.

-In essence, the process involves 4 steps, in this order, beginning at the downstream end and working upstream, line-by-line.
+In essence, the process involves 4 steps, in this order, beginning at the downstream end and working upstream, Line-by-Line.
+(A “Line” is a length of pipe with a junction at its upstream end.)

-- Setting the beginning energy elevation (EGL Dn).
+- Set the starting energy elevation (EGL Dn).

-- Calculating the energy profile for the pipe (EGL Up).
+- Calculate the energy profile for the pipe (EGL Up).

-- Calculating the head loss at the upstream junction.
+- Calculate the Head Loss at the upstream junction.

-- Adding the head loss from Step 3 to the EGL Up from Step 2.
+- Add the Head Loss from Step 3 to the EGL Up from Step 2.
 (This becomes the beginning energy (EGL Dn) for the next, upstream Line.)

 Step 1 – Set the Starting EGL